 Color.
 It doesn’t get any more basic than that, right?
 Identifying colors is one of the first things we teach our little ones.
 Some of the first sight words learned are the color words.
 Color is a language even the smallest people understand.
-This free printable color wheel is a natural place to start.
+This free color wheel printable and color theory worksheet is a natural place to start.

 The elements of art are the building blocks for being able to talk about (and create) art.
-(Click here to read about how I introduce the elements of art are such great building blocks for a well rounded visual education that I created a huge series of free printables to help you teach them and a full year visual arts curriculum built on the elements of art!
+I believe the elements of art are such great building blocks for a well rounded visual education that I created a huge series of free printables to help you teach them and a full year visual arts curriculum built on the elements of art!

 Once my kids have an overview of what the elements of art are I like to focus on one element at a time, in a little more depth.
 Color is an obvious choice; who doesn’t love color?

-The following vocabulary is included; primary colors, warm & cool colors, analogous colors, value, and complementary colors.
+The following vocabulary is included; primary colors, secondary colors, warm & cool colors, analogous colors, value, and complementary colors.
 Definitions are all right there on your printable for easy referral and independent student work!
 I love introducing even my youngest artists to vocabulary like these color theory definitions.
 Getting kids used to talking about their artwork and the art of others makes it much easier to keep doing so as they get older!

 The big picture….